 We take Nissan's new premium CUV for a test drive and see what the new Japanese model has to offer

 Renault-Nissan Alliance’s SUV story in India started off on a high note after the introduction of the Duster in our market.
 Following this venture, the company sought to introduce a slightly more upmarket CUV and this came in the form of the Nissan Terrano.
 Which was quite simply a re-badged Duster with more chrome and fancier interior bit.
 However, after failing to woo the Indian car-buying demographic and the cut-throat rise of rivals like the Hyundai Creta, the company decided to have another go at the premium CUV market with the Renault Captur.
 Powered by the same engine options as the Duster and built on the same Logan platform as the Duster, the Captur was definitely made to look the part with rounded edges, swooping curves and features like segment-first all-LED headlamps.
 However, despite its mix of French flare, Japanese reliability and right price-point, the Captur wasn’t exactly the success story that the company had hoped for.
 Well, the company refused to take its foot off the pedal and now, it is time for Nissan to show us its magic.
 While the Japanese giant introduced the Kicks moniker long before its launch in India, the model which we get in India is a whole lot different.
-While they do look similar, the Kicks in other markets is based on Nissan’s V-platform but sticks to Renault’s B0 platform, engine and transmission choices for the Indian market.
+Nissan has just made massive updates to the Kicks in India, in all effort to create a stronger foothold in the crowded premium mid-size SUVs segment.
 But before you feel shortchanged, there is more to it than meets the eye.

 However, with all the right boxes that the Kick’s interior ticks all the right boxes, there are a few niggles which one might have to deal with in the Kick’s cabin as well.
 The most irritating of these is the height of the driver’s side seat, which sits substantially taller than any of the other one’s in the cabin.
 While this wasn’t an issue for my colleague who stands tall at 5’11, it was a different story for my 5’6 stature.
 Other niggles include the lack of illumination for the steering wheels controls and telephone/audio stalk, a tiny glove compartment, lack of storage space under the front armrest (which is wasted space now, really) and lack of a USB port or mobile phone pocket for the rear bench.
 Another important point to keep in mind is that, while the premium-looking seats are excellent to touch, they offer no lumbar support whatsoever.
 I found myself have to adjust my position every 10 minutes and not a whole lot relaxed after spending 3-4 hours in the seat.